cako/notorius/README.md

 to use.
 So I decided I'd write a full-blown PDF reader.
 This is my meager attempt at doing so.

-The project is very much in its infancy, and is only a skeleton so far.
+The project is very much in its infancy, but key parts have already been implemented.
+So far it can open PDF files and generate annotations, but there is no integration between the two yet.
+There is also no way to keep track of annotations.
-Absolutely nothing has been implemented yet.

 Requirements
 ------------